filotimo-project/.github/profile/README.md

 Where is the image built? https://github.com/filotimo-project/filotimo

 Where can I download an ISO?
-In the latest run of https://github.com/filotimo-project/filotimo/actions/workflows/make_iso.yml
+[Here.](https://download.filotimoproject.org/filotimo-latest.iso)

 How can I contribute?
 Contact @tduck973564, or simply submit a pull request :)